siberianfox/g2wiki/Homing-g2.md

 	{di1ac:_} | input action | 0=none, 1=stop, 2=fast_stop, 3=halt, 4=reset
 	{di1fn:_} | input function | 0=none, 1=limit, 2=interlock, 3=shutdown, 4=panic

 For homing we recommend using "active high" (1) switches.
-Use "stop" (1) as the action, and "none" (0) as the function.
+The action and function settings are not used for homing, and can be set to "none" (0).

 ### Configuring Axes for Homing
 Setting up an axis for homing is done as so (using the X axis as an example):